 If you are looking to oil your multi pump BB gun, then follow these steps:

-• Open your pump handle as far as it will go.
+- Open your pump handle as far as it will go.

-• Identify any spots where moving parts will rub against each other.
+- Identify any spots where moving parts will rub against each other.

-• Place a conservative amount of an oil like thisOpens in a new tab. where those parts will move against each other.
+- Place a conservative amount of an oil like this where those parts will move against each other.
 Be sure to put several drops on the pump head, a small part that will appear at the bottom of the linkage slot.

-If you are wanting to oil a CO2 powered airgun, using a silicone based oil, like that pellgun oilOpens in a new tab., place a drop on the tip of the CO2 cartridge, and you will be good.
+If you are wanting to oil a CO2 powered airgun, using a silicone based oil, like that pellgun oil, place a drop on the tip of the CO2 cartridge, and you will be good.
 This will blow the oil around the gun, and keep the seals healthy.

 This oil is only suitable for lower powered airguns, as high pressure like what you would see in a PCP might cause the oil to explode, and we refer to that as a catastrophe.